-2021 Electric Skoda Enyaq iV revealed: price, specs and release date
+2021 Electric Skoda Enyaq iV Sportline revealed, Coupe version spotted: price, specs and release date

 This is the Skoda Enyaq iV, the brand’s first electric SUV.
-It comes with up to 306hp and 316 miles of range, and here’s everything you need to know about it.
+It comes with up to 306hp and 316 miles of range, and here’s everything you need to know about it, including details of the new Sportline model.

 - Skoda’s first electric SUV